Wild Isle is as much an idea as it is a business.

 In 2003 I published a more or less definitive guidebook to the mountains on Vancouver Island ‘Island Alpine‘.
 It was a heck of a project taking fifteen years to accumulate the information and more late nights than I care to count over two years to combine it all into a book.
 Luckily with my magazine publishing skills getting fairly well honed by now I was able to assemble a 475 page book by myself.
 Of course there was a great deal of input and assistance form Island mountaineers fact checking and contributing, but the basic mechanics of layout pretty much all happened in my dining room.

-Island Alpine was pretty successful and still sells steadily to this day.
-I followed it up in 2005 with a winter supplement ‘Island Turns and Tours’ which highlighted the backcountry skiing in the Vancouver Island mountains.
+Island Alpine was pretty successful and finally sold out in 2018.
+I followed it up in 2005 with a winter supplement ‘Island Turns and Tours‘ which highlighted the backcountry skiing in the Vancouver Island mountains.
 Definitely a niche market but it has been very rewarding to see the backcountry ski culture grow over the past decade or so and to be a part of that.
 The third guidebook was one of the most enjoyable to produce.
-‘Coastal Hikes’ was unlike its two predecessors because instead of accumulating some information and then converting that into a book I set out with the book concept and researched and write it simultaneously over two summers.
+‘Coastal Hikes‘ was unlike its two predecessors because instead of accumulating some information and then converting that into a book I set out with the book concept and researched and write it simultaneously over two summers.
 Two very enjoyable summers.

-Like most islanders I have a few pies in the oven so there’s a couple of additional publications I do like an annual visitor guide magazine to the Discovery Islands along with a companion web site and assorted freelance graphic design projects and so on.
+Like most islanders I have a few irons in the fire.
+There’s a couple of additional publications I do like an annual visitor guide magazine to the Discovery Islands along with a companion web site and assorted freelance graphic design projects and so on.
+In 2018 I completed a long-standing project, a guidebook to Strathcona Provincial Park – Exploring Strathcona Park.
+Over the past few years I’ve been working with Maple Leaf Adventures guiding and navigating onboard their growing fleet of small ships.
+In the off season I’ve done a few, month-long stints working in the Antarctic.

-Most if I could choose, the work I most enjoy is being out in the mountains or on the water with my camera a sharing adventures with like-minded others.
+The work I most enjoy is being out in the mountains or on the water with my camera a sharing adventures with Renée and like-minded others.
 And that’s what is suspect this blog will end up featuring mostly, mountains, ocean, people enjoying it, the sights they see and the wildlife they encounter.

 I hope you enjoy what you find here.